artemkv/frontend_guidelines/README.md

 Another argument against having all the state in a single state tree might be a complexity of that tree ("would get too big").

-However, I would argue that, if you follow the approach explained in "Always consistent state", your state tree, at any point in time, will only include the properties that are valid and required by the currently displayed UI components.
+However, I would argue that, if you follow the approach explained in _"Always consistent state"_, your state tree, at any point in time, will only include the properties that are valid and required by the currently displayed UI components.

 In other words, your state tree will never get more complex than a UI at any single point in time during the application execution, which is the right level of complexity.

 ### Note on prop drilling

-Prop drilling problem is not unique to UI components, it often manifests itself in the OOD.
+Prop drilling problem is not unique to UI components, it often manifests itself in the OOD (it is one of the factors, albeit not the most important, behind the idea of DI libraries).
 I personally see many advantages in passing every piece of data explicitly, as this makes dependencies very obvious.
 But I certainly understand how this can become tedious.

 Before you resort to using some techniques like [React Context](https://react.dev/learn/passing-data-deeply-with-context), I do encourage you to see if there is no other way to handle the situation.
 Does it make sense to have so many nested levels of components?
 Can you group properties frequently passed together on the single object, to make it easier to do?

 I think it's OK to use React Context to pass the things like current locale, current user etc. However, it also think it's OK to group those properties on a Context interface and allow it to drill.

+### Note on reusability

+I've seen people advocating against using props as this makes components "less reusable" and more fragile in case of UI refactorings.
+They would argue in favor of `<TodoItem />` comparing to `<TodoItem item={item} />`.

+The idea seem to be that you could move such component anywhere inside the app, and the app would not break, while the component accepting props would require re-wiring those props at the new place, which requires more work.
+This is all true.

+Naturally, the component still needs to get the data somehow, and if you don't use props, this means the component itself needs to be smart enough to go and fetch the required piece of the state from the state store.
+In practice, it means that seemingly very simple `<TodoItem />` component is actually a monster that has its tentacles reaching out far beyond itself, into the places you are completely unaware of.

+And while it's true that you can cut and paste such a component anywhere _inside the app_, I struggle to call it re-use since everything breaks as long as you try to re-use such component in a different context.
+And the most obvious example would be the context of unit tests.
+We all have seen the components that require pages of mock setup to be able to test the most primitive logic.

+A component that take all of its input from props can be truly re-used anywhere, inside or outside of an app.

 ### Anti-corruption layer